federicocardara/m09uf2practice/README.md

 ## TODO

 Check every minute if the file _hash.properties_ has changed.
-If so update the hashing configuration
+If so, update the hashing configuration

 ## Versions